cervesus/xamarin-docs.de-de/docs/essentials/geolocation.md

 ## <a name="geolocation-accuracy"></a>GeoLocation-Genauigkeit

-Die folgende Tabelle führt die Genauigkeit plattformspezifischen
+In der folgenden Tabelle sind die Genauigkeit pro Plattform aufgeführt:

 ### <a name="lowest"></a>Niedrigste